What if we consider being different more valuable than being better than the others?

 Conforming to the standards is not what we want.
 Fashion, beauty, learning, lifestyle standards and all the ideas of the majority, are not for us.
 There’s a lot of appearance in that, but there’s no value.

 People live as if being part of the majority is the cool way to be.
-They talk like the others, dress like the others, eat what’s popular.
+Indeed, they talk like the others, dress like the others, eat what’s popular.
 Perhaps they don’t have to think that much, and it gives them a sense of belonging and protection.

 As our beloved Virginia Woolf has pointed out: